Philip Dorn: Hollywood

 He moved to United States in August 1939, just a fortnight before World War II broke out.
 He went there at the urging of Henry Koster who had directed him in Holland.

 Koster was at Universal and Dorn made three films for that studio: Enemy Agent (1940), Ski Patrol (1940), and Diamond Frontier (1940).
 Dorn went over to MGM where he had support roles in Escape (1940) and Ziegfeld Girl (1941).

 Warners borrowed him to play the lead in Underground (1941).
 At MGM he had a support in Tarzan's Secret Treasure (1941) and they put him in a Dr. Kildare film, Born to be Bad, that had to be reshot when star Lew Ayres was fired due to being a conscientious objector.
 Dorn replaced him as a new doctor and the film was called Calling Dr. Gillespie (1942).

-He had a support part in Random Harvest (1942) and was third billed in Reunion in France (1942).
+He had a supporting part in Random Harvest (1942) and was third billed in Reunion in France (1942).

 20th Century Fox gave him the lead role in Chetniks!
 The Fighting Guerrillas (1943), playing Draža Mihailović.
 That studio kept him on to star in Paris After Dark (1943).
 At Warner Bros he was fourth billed in Passage to Marseille (1944).
 MGM gave him the lead in a B, Blonde Fever (1944).
 At Warners he starred in Escape in the Desert (1945), a remake of The Petrified Forest replacing Zachary Scott.
-At Republic, Dorn had the lead in I've Always Loved You (1946), an expensive musical.